Barclays is committed to keeping your information private. By 'your information' we mean any information about you that you provide to us.

 These cookies are not used to target you with online marketing.
 Without these cookies we can't learn how our website is performing and make relevant improvements that could better your browsing experience.

-Adobe Analytics - s_sq - These 3rd party cookies are deployed by Adobe and are used solely by Barclays for the purpose of gathering analytics.
-Some examples of how these cookies are used are as follows: to see which areas and features are popular, to count visits to the website.
-Expiry: at end of session.
+Adobe Analytics - These 3rd party cookies are deployed by Adobe and are used solely by Barclays for the purpose of gathering analytics including to see which areas and features of the website are popular and to count visits to the website:

 s_cc - Expiry: At end of session

 These cookies allow a website to remember choices you make (such as your user name, language or the region you're in) and tailor the website to provide enhanced features and content for you.
-For instance, the website may be able to provide you with local branch information or contact details.
 These cookies can also be used to remember changes you've made to text size, font and other parts of pages that you can customise.

 They may also be used to provide services you've asked for such as watching a video or commenting on a blog.
-The information these cookies collect may be anonymous and they cannot track your browsing activity on other websites.
+The information these cookies collect cannot track your browsing activity on other websites.

 Without these cookies, a website cannot remember choices you've previously made or personalise your browsing experience.